Highways and Main Routes in Suffolk County, New York

 Sunrise Highway (NYS-27)

 Another busy highway is the Sunrise Highway (NYS-27).
 It runs east-west in the southern portion of Suffolk County.
 This highway originates on its western side off the Verrazano Bridge as it crosses from Staten Island into Brooklyn.
 As it goes east along the shore through Brooklyn and Queens, it is known as the Belt Parkway.
 When it crosses east into Nassau County, it is known as the Sunrise Highway.
 In Nassau County, it is mostly three lanes in each direction.
 However, in Nassau the NYS-27 has traffic lights, so it ceases to be a typical highway.
 Around the Suffolk County line, the NYS-27 goes back to being a regular highway.
-It continues this way eastward for around fifty miles.
+It continues this way eastward for approximately fifty miles.
 In the Southampton area, the NYS-27 changes from a highway to a main drag.
 It becomes the main street of the Montauk villages until it reaches the tip of Long Island at Montauk Point.
 On the highway portion of the NYS-27, most traffic stops are for speeding.
 In the areas where it is not a highway, traffic stops are for various other traffic violations including speeding.

 Southern State Parkway